maupilia/SRT/sphinx/Figures/Err-fig/Err-fig.rst

      	.. figure:: srt_windspeed.png
 	   :align: center

-           The antenna must be stowed immediately when the wind speed exceeds 60km/h.
+           The antenna is automatically stowed when the wind speed exceeds 60km/h.